EllaBrands/stanDev/Functionals-spec.md

 One solution to this problem would be to make user-defined function (capable of being) class functions or friend functions of the class so that they could access things declared in the `data` block, the `transformed data` block, and the `parameters` block without having to explicitly pass them to the user-defined function.

+Also, lambda functions can capture variables declared in previous blocks, but the C++ syntax is sort of awkward and possibly hard to map from the Stan language.

 # Possible Functionals

 Here are some additional functionals that we may want to expose in the Stan language.